JaredTMurray/Pewlett-Hackard-Analysis/README.md

 The analysis should contain the following:
 ## Overview of the analysis:
 Explain the purpose of this analysis.
+-Determine the number of retiring employees per title, and
+- Identify employees who are eligible to participate in a mentorship program.
 ### Results:
 Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.
 ### Summary: